 Twenty-four years later, in 1991, world mission agencies and church denominations counted a total of 16 known Christians in the country.
 Hoxha's plan to purge Albania of Christianity had nearly worked, but it was now about to backfire.

-In 1992, Campus Crusade for Christ sent its first missionaries to the country.
+In 1992, Cru sent its first missionaries to the country.
 Following in the footsteps of the apostle Paul, this small group of American staff members and hopeful college students asked God to transform Albania.
 Though at the time it seemed absurd, they prayed for Christian Albanians who would see their own country changed and one day serve as missionaries to other parts of the world.

-"Different from other Eastern European nations, Albania had no 'underground' church during the Communist years, and in fact, prior to communism most of Albania was Muslim," explains Bill Babione, who leads Campus Crusade for Christ's campus ministry in Albania.
+"Different from other Eastern European nations, Albania had no 'underground' church during the Communist years, and in fact, prior to communism most of Albania was Muslim," explains Bill Babione, who leads Cru's campus ministry in Albania.

 How did it happen?